microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 ## A minimal compiler

-Let's try to write a barebones compiler that can compile a TypeScript string to its corresponding JavaScript.
+Let's try to write a barebones compiler that will take a list of TypeScript files and compile down to their corresponding JavaScript.
 We will need to create a `Program`.
 This is as simple as calling `createProgram`. `createProgram` abstracts any interaction with the underlying system in the `CompilerHost` interface.
 The `CompilerHost` allows the compiler to read and write files, get the current directory, ensure that files and directories exist, and query some of the underlying system properties such as case sensitivity and new line characters.
 For convenience, we expose a function to create a default host using `createCompilerHost`.

 ```TypeScript
 /// <reference path="typings/node/node.d.ts" />